AnkushSharma97/US_Retail_Grocery_Analysis/README.md

 # US_Retail_Grocery_Analysis
 ## Introduction:-
-This project is regarding the Retail Grocery Industry  data Analysis.
+This project is regarding the Data Processing and Data Analysis of one of the largest US Retail Grocery Industry  .
 It includes data processing using SPARK SQL to process the data present in Grocery's Data Lake.
 After processing the data we will use it for gaining insights and strategic business decision making so as to gain an edge over the competitors.

 ## Problem Statement:-
 The retail grocery industry in the United States faces a precarious economic environment.
 Due primarily to competition from warehouse clubs, supercentres, and e-commerce, retail grocery sales have underperformed the U.S. retail sector and the overall U.S. economy, and employment growth in the industry has been stagnant.
 Yet, a large proportion of consumers maintain a strong preference for shopping at retail grocery stores, and total grocery industry sales and employment still exceed sales and employment at warehouse clubs/super-centres and e-commerce retailers.
 To compete in this setting, many retail grocers are turning to third-party online grocery delivery services offering online shopping and same-day grocery delivery, the largest of which is the current retail store.